Guide for Fescue Grass: Yearly Maintenance Program

 Diseased Turf

-Keep an eye on your lawn from June to August for brown patches, fungi, and other visible diseases as this is when they are most commonly seen in Fescue Grass.
+Keep an eye on your lawn from June to August for brown patches, fungi, and other visible diseases, as they are most commonly seen in Fescue Grass.

 Step 5: Fertilize and Test Your Soil in September